chinapandaman/PyPDFForm/README.md

         output.write(filled_pdf.stream)
 ```

-After running the above code snippet you can find `output.pdf` at the location you specified
+After running the above code snippet you can find `output.pdf` at the location you specified,
 and it should look like [this](https://github.com/chinapandaman/PyPDFForm/blob/master/pdf_samples/sample_filled_font_20.pdf).

 ## Documentation